stefmolin/build-your-own-simple-static-code-analyzer-talk/keynote.md

 ## Let's build a simple static code analyzer

 <p class="fragment">
-  To learn how to use the AST, we will build a simple static code analyzer that
+  To learn how to use the AST, we will build a tool that does the following:
 </p>

 <ul>
   <li class="fragment fade-in">
-    Finds missing docstrings and suggest templates based on the code itself
+    Finds missing docstrings and suggests templates based on the code itself
   </li>
   <li class="fragment fade-in">
     Uses only the Python standard library